[DAY#8 PyATS Series] Parsing show version on Cisco/Arista/Paloalto/Fortigate Using pyATS [Python for Network Engineer]

 Q5.
 Will this work if SSH is disabled?

 No. pyATS requires network access and SSH/console connectivity.
-You can use mock devices
+You can use mock devices for dry runs in lab environments.

 Q6.
 Is there a way to visually compare OS versions?